ExaltedHF/BrutoCrypt/readme.md

 ![Logo](https://i.imgur.com/lVPfJET.png)
 # Bruto Crypt
 Oldschool-style crypter with flashy graphics.
 Used to run a .NET executable in memory through a C++ stub.
+Tested with Quasar-Rat and works fine.

 # Notes
 Doesn't actually encrypt your .NET executable yet, just puts it raw in native resources of the stub.